 Since our inception, Snell & Wilmer has been committed to community service and leadership.

 Our attorneys and staff are engaged in a number of community, civic and industry-related activities across the various geographic regions in which we live and work.
-Each office takes pride in serving our communities by directly supporting local organizations and by supporting the involvement of attorneys and staff in their community activities.
-The offices have established longstanding relationships with numerous organizations, some of which include: Valley of the Sun United Way (Phoenix); San Xavier del Bac Mission (Tucson); Boys & Girls Club of Metro Denver (Denver); AFAN AIDS Walk (Las Vegas); Downtown Women’s Center (Los Angeles); Boys & Girls Clubs of Garden Grove (Orange County); and House of Hope (Salt Lake City), among others.
+Each office takes pride in serving our communities by directly supporting local organizations and by encouraging and supporting the involvement of attorneys and staff in their community activities.
+The offices have established longstanding relationships with numerous organizations, some of which include: Valley of the Sun United Way (Phoenix); San Xavier del Bac Mission (Tucson); Clayton Early Learning (Denver); AFAN AIDS Walk (Las Vegas); PUENTE Learning Center (Los Angeles); Orange County United Way (Orange County); Chicano Federation (San Diego); and House of Hope (Salt Lake City), among others.

-Snell & Wilmer attorneys also consider pro bono activities to be an important professional responsibility.
-Snell & Wilmer strongly encourages all attorneys and paralegals to commit at least 50 hours per year to some type of pro bono activity.
+At Snell & Wilmer, we consider pro bono activities to be an important professional responsibility.
+We strongly encourage all attorneys and paralegals to commit at least 50 hours per year to some type of pro bono activity.
 Snell & Wilmer recognizes that efforts devoted to pro bono legal services, and the cause in question, may vary greatly from attorney to attorney.
 The time spent on approved pro bono work is credited toward each attorney's or each paralegal's annual performance goals and, therefore, it is considered, along with time devoted to client matters, for purposes of evaluation and compensation.